We bet you already love honey bees

 8. Bees are sensitive creatures.
 People wishing to add plants to their garden in hopes of attracting and aiding bees should consider the source of the plant carefully before introducing it to their yard and be conscious of potential chemical contamination.

 9. They work for free.
-As the field bees forage for nectar, pollen sticks to the fuzzy hairs which cover their bodies.
+As the field bees forage for nectar, pollen sticks to the fuzzy hairs which cover their bodies or are collected in their pollen basket.
 Some of this pollen rubs off on the next flower they visit, fertilizing the flower and resulting in better fruit production.
 Some plants will not produce fruit at all without the help of honeybees.
 In the United States alone, it is estimated that honeybees accomplish 1/4 of the pollination needed for all fruit produced for human consumption – an estimated $10 billion worth of work each year!

 Oh, Wait ..
 Here’s a Bonus Reason!